 Program Formats and Duration

-This program is offered full-time in-class from our Vancouver campus.
+This program is offered both in-class and online.
+The in-class format is delivered from our Vancouver campus.
 Instructional time is a total of 20 hours per week, 4 hours per day.
+The online format uses Adobe Connect and Google Apps to deliver interactive learning through live webinar sessions.

 DIB 01 International Business (60 hours)